ArtemKucheruk/PasswordManagerPyQt6/README.md

 Install and open with app, where you're working with code.
 Write :
-pip install PyQt6 in your terminal and it will work write in terminal python Reg.py or start the app from the Reg.py file
+pip install PyQt6 in your terminal and it will work.
+Write in terminal
+"python Reg.py" or start the app from the Reg.py file